Sean Beienburg

 -

-Sean Beienburg attended Pomona College in Claremont, California, graduating with majors in politics and history, and completed his doctorate in politics at Princeton University in New Jersey.
+After growing up in Phoenix, Sean Beienburg attended Pomona College in Claremont, California, graduating with majors in politics and history, and completed his doctorate in politics at Princeton University in New Jersey.
 Before coming to ASU, he taught at Haverford College and was an assistant professor at Lehigh University in Pennsylvania.

-Beienburg's teaching and research interests include the U.S. Constitution and constitutional law, Arizona constitutionalism, federalism and state constitutionalism/politics, American political thought and development, executive power (both presidential and gubernatorial), parties and interest groups, 19th and early 20th century political and constitutional history, and Prohibition.
+Beienburg's teaching and research interests include the U.S. Constitution and constitutional law, federalism and state constitutionalism/politics, Arizona constitutionalism, American political thought and development, executive power (both presidential and gubernatorial), parties and interest groups, 19th and early 20th century political and constitutional history, and Prohibition.

 He is the project director of the Arizona Constitution Project initiative.